svalenti52/Digital_Dice/README.md

 Chapter 9.
 The Forgetful Burglar Problem <br>

+    Problem: This is a one-dimensional random walk problem - for an infinite number of houses lined up in a row, how likely is a burglar to revisit a home that he already visited?
+He is equally likely at each step to do one of four things:
+    1) go two houses to the left; 2) go one house to the left; 3) go one house to the right; 4) go two houses to the right.
+The goal is to determine the probability that he will revisit in n visits (steps).

 Chapter 10.
 The Umbrella Quandary <br>

 Chapter 11.
 The Case of the Missing Senators <br>